 I studied biology, writing, and photography in college, and worked in biotech before becoming a teacher.
 I currently teach high school science to immigrants and refugees from around the world at the Albany International Center.
 All of my work experiences have informed my writing and creative process.

-I lived in Alaska where I was a teacher at the Winterberry Charter School in Anchorage.
-I could see the top of Denali from my classroom window.
+I lived in Anchorage where I taught at the Winterberry Charter School; I could see the top of Denali from my classroom window.
 I spotted this car in Talkeetna.

 A tree grows in the Brooklyn Botanical Garden.